mayerllyyo/PARALLELISM-JAVA_THREADS-INTRODUCTION_BLACKLISTSEARCH/README.md

 ![image](img/GráficoTiempoVsHIlos.png)

 #### The conclusion we draw is that as the number of threads increases, the solution time decreases, but this tends to an asymptote, so when a certain number of threads is reached, increasing them is no longer as efficient.

+ ### **Part IV – Discussion: Amdahl’s Law**
+ The final section analyzes why performance does not scale linearly with more threads:
+- Why does performance plateau or decrease beyond a certain number of threads (e.g., 500)?

+    Execution time decreases rapidly when the number of threads increases from a small baseline, but this improvement diminishes as the thread count grows.
+The curve eventually stabilizes around 50–100 threads.
+Beyond this range, adding more threads such as 500 introduces significant overhead in thread creation, scheduling, and synchronization, outweighing the benefits of parallelism.
+Additionally, Amdahl’s Law emphasizes that a non-parallelizable fraction of the algorithm sets an upper bound on performance.
+Consequently, performance plateaus and may even worsen with excessive threading.

+- How does performance with threads equal to CPU cores compare to using double the cores?

+    Using as many threads as physical CPU cores achieves good parallel utilization, but doubling the thread count (e.g., leveraging hyperthreading) still shows noticeable improvements.
+For example, going from 8 to 16 threads can cut execution time nearly in half from 25,000 ms to 12,000 ms. However, the speedup is not linear.
+Diminishing returns arise from shared resource contention, context switching, and synchronization overhead.
+While more threads than cores help to a point, they cannot achieve a perfect 2× scaling.

+- How would the results change in a distributed environment across multiple machines?

+    Distributing computation across multiple machines eliminates much of the overhead inherent in a single system.
+Running one thread per machine (e.g., 100 machines with 1 thread each) avoids local contention, context-switching overhead, and CPU-memory competition.
+The only additional cost is network communication when aggregating results.
+A hybrid setup—using c threads per machine across 100/c machines—can further optimize performance if c is kept at or below each machine’s optimal thread count.
+This strategy balances efficient local parallelism with global scalability, achieving better performance than saturating a single machine with hundreds of threads.